golioth/docs/docs/reference/5-command-line-tools/1-goliothctl/goliothctl_stream_query.md

 ---
 ## goliothctl stream query

-Run a query against all data stored in a LightDB Stream in the supplied path.
+Run a query against all data stored in a LightDB stream in the supplied path.

 ```
 goliothctl stream query [flags]